andmos/HealthKitServer/README.md

 ===
 HealthKitServer is a RESTfull server that uses Apple's new hub for health-realted information, HealthKit, to store a persons health related data.

+With HealthKit, Apple has created a hub for health data from devices like [The Apple Watch](https://www.apple.com/watch/), [FitBit](https://www.fitbit.com/no) and [Jawbone](https://jawbone.com/up).
+Why not store all that data outside the iPhone?

 The project includes the server itself written in .NET (compiled with Mono for cross-platform support) and an iOS app written with [Xamarin Forms](http://xamarin.com/forms).

 >Note: The Server API supports data from other sources as well, not just HealthKit.